RafRunner/Gatez/README.md

 # shapez.io

+## DISCLAIMER

+This is not the official shapez.io repository.
+This is a fork that will be heavily modified in the future.
+We are currently only starting and will change all trademarkable names in the near future to not infringe on the creator's rights and not cause any confusion.
+The official repository is: https://github.com/tobspr/shapez.io

 <img src="https://i.imgur.com/Y5Z2iqQ.png" alt="shapez.io Logo">

 This is the source code for shapez.io, an open source base building game inspired by Factorio.